dominicklee/SHA512-VB.NET-to-PHP/README.md

 Usage instructions are on both the PHP file and the VB.NET form code.
 Please read them carefully.

+To get the best out of this code, it is recommended you have PHP v5.3 or newer and Visual Basic 2008 or newer.

 The VB.NET program is set up in a way that is ready to demonstrate the functionality.
 Please note that this code is distributed "as is".

 I hope this helps some developers to secure their apps.
 Enjoy!